yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/README.md

 4. Set the data type to "Any."
 5. Enter the default value as the URL of your Databricks workspace.

+Repeat the abpve Process and create Parameter for HTTP path from SQL warehouse.
+You can get the HTTP Path from DBSQL Warehouse Connection Details.
+It should start with "/sql/1.0" .
+Your parameters should look like below :
 ![Screenshot 2023-11-13 at 5 11 51 PM](https://github.com/yati1002/PowerBi-Demo/assets/127162962/913676ca-c8ff-431e-87aa-020673d47d97)